trendwerk/sphynx/README.md

 **NPM** - Sphynx uses Node Package manager to manage Node.js dependencies for Gulp.
 More info: https://www.npmjs.com/

-**Bower** - Bower is used to manage front-end dependencies.
-More info: http://bower.io/

 ## Coding standards

 Sphynx complies to the following coding standards to make the code consistent and more readable.
 We strongly recommend you to follow these coding standards as well when you use Sphynx as a starter theme.